‘Action and opportunities for protecting biodiversity assets’

 Dieback Information Delivery and Management System (DIDMS)

 Throughout the duration of the project, a greater understanding of the disease status of PPAs will be developed through field interpretation and mapping activities.
-All data will be complied into a central information database known as the Dieback Information Delivery and Management System (DIDMS) and will be available online from September 2014 atwww.dieback.net.au
+All data will be complied into a central information database known as the Dieback Information Delivery and Management System (DIDMS) and is available online at didms.gaiaresources.com.au

-On-ground works will be accomplished using existing management plan actions for regionally important areas in the first year, with the Framework guiding on-ground work for the remainder of the project through June 2015.
+On-ground works will be accomplished by December 2021 using dieback management plan actions for regionally important areas, with the Framework guiding the selection of six Priority Protection Areas (PPAs) for the project.
 The installation and upgrade of hygiene and access infrastructure into and surrounding PPAs will provide the cornerstone for improved management of these areas by reducing the risk of human vectoring.

 Engaging stakeholders is a key action to the implementation and extension of the project.
 Raising the awareness of PPAs, the possible impact of Dieback on these areas and the responsibilities of management actions will take place throughout the project’s life.